Globally Diverse | Ambitious for the Future | Inquistive Learners |

 |

 In key stage 3, students acquire and articulate a chronological understanding of local, national and global history.
-We aim to fire their curiosity, inspire a thirst for knowledge and develop critical thinkers, with our students critically understanding how history is constructed.
 We encourage students' natural inquisitiveness through enquiry questions about events they already know about.
 For Example: Why did a sandwich start WW1?

-We aim to provide students with a toolkit to be able to exercise their voice by giving supportive techniques for constructing viewpoints and using evidence to support their views.
-Key stage 3 students also start to tackle the skill of analysing non fictional texts such as historical sources, religious texts and interpretations which enable students to start to point out flaws or misinformation etc. This is key in helping students to develop the skills they need to be critical of what the media tells them and what information they are fed through various news and media outlets.
+Students learn the importance of analysing non fictional texts such as historical sources, religious texts and interpretations which enable students to start to point out flaws or misinformation etc. This is key in helping students to develop the skills they need to be critical of what the media tells them and what information they are fed through various news and media outlets.

 We ensure that the teaching of History is thorough and embedded throughout the school, not just in History lessons.
 We share information about the Holocaust for memorial day and other important historic dates in the calendar, so that students are responsible for recognising important events from the past and seeing their importance in their modern culture.

-In Key stage 4, students can continue to study history in the GCSE History course.
-This is where we introduce the idea of 'gratification of knowledge’, in order to show gaining knowledge is a reward in itself, regardless of exams, but to also improve students’ confidence in articulating their views and opinions.
-We aim to inspire a love of history outside of the classroom by visiting historical sites and experiencing history through engaging and exciting events such as visitors from the Holocaust Survivors group and visiting the Imperial War Museum.
+In key stage 4, students can continue to study history in the GCSE History course and we inspire a love of history outside of the classroom by visiting historical sites and experiencing history through engaging and exciting events such as visitors from the Holocaust Survivors group and visiting the Imperial War Museum.

 The GCSE course covers a variety of historical topics that span different time periods: Nazi Germany, Cold War, Elizabeth I and Medicine Through Time.
 This aims to ensure that students develop empathy and realise the dangers of manipulation, propaganda and dictators.
 Their experiences in our subjects sometimes delicate and controversial (Holocaust / British Empire / Slavery / Civil Rights) allow students to study a diverse range of important world events and more critically how change has taken place through the power of humanity and human nature.
 We aim to promote British values with a focus on democracy, tolerance and equality, values which we feel will create mindful members of society who are passionate about being an active member of their community and society.